 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Either way, you need to address it by working closely with your doctor and by making important lifestyle changes.

 “Early and aggressive treatment of pancreatitis can improve outcomes, prompt an early recovery and limit complications,” says pancreatic specialist Prabhleen Chahal, MD.

 Pancreatitis occurs when the pancreas — the long organ that sits behind the stomach and next to the small intestine — gets inflamed.
-The pancreas aids in digestion and helps regulate hormones for sugar and metabolism.
+The pancreas aids in digestion and helps regulate your hormones for sugar and metabolism.

-Problems occur when the pancreas releases digestive enzymes too soon and they attack the pancreas itself instead of breaking down the food you eat.
+“Pancreatitis has two forms: acute and chronic,” says Dr. Chahal.
+“Problems start happening when the pancreas releases digestive enzymes too soon and they attack the pancreas itself instead of breaking down the food you eat.”

 Moderate to severe attack of pancreatitis may cause:

 - Multi-organ (kidney, lungs or heart) failure.